Discover more from Frederick R. Smith Speaks

 Alexander Hamilton |… treaty cannot be made which alters the Constitution of the country or which infringes any express exceptions to the power of the Constitution of the United States.

 James Madison | I do not conceive that power is given to the President and the Senate to dismember the empire, or alienate any great, essential right.
 I do not think the whole legislative authority have this power.
 The exercise of the power must be consistent with the object of the delegation.

 Several modern Supreme Court decisions used treaties to undermine Constitutional safeguards.
 For example, over 90 years ago, Missouri challenged a federal law restricting its power to control migratory birds.
 Federal courts agreed with Missouri by indicating no such authority in the US Constitution.
-The “fix”—our commie leaders promptly entered into a migratory bird treaty with Canada and got it ratified by the Senate.
+The “fix”—our collectivist leaders promptly entered into a migratory bird treaty with Canada with ratification by the Senate.
 Accordingly, the Supreme Court ruled that the treaty did take precedence over the Constitution and its 1920 decision “Missouri v.
 Holland” proclaimed that ratified treaty does supersede the Constitution.

 Is it too much trouble to go through the entire Senate’s advice and Consent process concerning a treaty?
 You bet, dear reader.
 The solution, enter into a “partnership” (see above video) or “agreement” and abide by it.
 Another well-known example is the North American Free Trade Agreement (NAFTA).
 Keyword — agreement!
 And of course, there are the fustian pacts such as the Iran Nuclear “Deal.”
 Stay tuned.